MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

 **Figure 13.
 Use Case 2: Retrieve Fault Management Job List - Model**

 ## 6.3.
-Use Case 3: Retrieve Fault Management Job by Job Identifier
+Use Case 3: Retrieve Fault Management Job by Identifier

 The Buyer/Client can get detailed information about the Fault Management Job from the Seller/Server by using a `GET /faultManagementJob/{{id}}` operation.